Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

-Summer is the time of year that is great for riding since it stays light out so late!
-There are definitely pros and cons to summer riding as well as ways that you can make it easier on both you and your horse.
+Summer is a great time for riding since it stays light out so late!
+There are pros and cons to summer riding.
+Below you will find ways to make it easier on both you and your horse.

 1. Avoid Midday Rides

 The first thing I would suggest is to avoid the heat of the day.
-At our farm, our lessons run in the summer from 8 a.m. to 12 p.m., skip the hottest hours of the day, and resume at 6 p.m. and run until 9:00 p.m.
+When we give lessons at our farm, we offer them from 8 a.m. to 12 p.m., skip the hottest hours of the day, and resume at 6 p.m. and run until 9:00 p.m.
 Riding early and late is really the best option for us and our horses.

 2. Ride in the Shade or on the Trails